tretre91/MyGL/docs/install.md

 - `MYGL_EXAMPLES` : builds the example programs (default: off)
 - `CMAKE_INSTALL_PREFIX` : sets the path to the folder where the files will be installed

-@note
-You might have to install with administrator privileges depending on the install directory.

 This project uses [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) for dependency managment, so you can also set the options related to CPM (they are listed [here](https://github.com/cpm-cmake/CPM.cmake#options)).
 The most relevant